vintagedaddyo/MyBB_Plugin-MyFontAwesomeIconsFA6/Documentation/README.txt

 3) Go to forums Management Edit Forum Settings and edit each forum with your specific Font Awesome Icon.

 The CSS name for the font awesome icon.
-For example: fas fa-comments
+For example: fa-regular fa-comments

 You can specify a css name to your forum's custom font-awesome icon by going to the ACP => Forum Management => Edit Forum.